kishore08-07/chain-analysis-engine/README.md

 - Markdown reports exist in `out/` for each block file and are reproducible
 - `APPROACH.md` exists and documents at least 5 heuristics
 - Web app launches via `web.sh` and serves `GET /api/health` → `200 { "ok": true }`
-- Demo video link is included in `demo.md`
 - Errors are returned as structured JSON with non-empty `error.code` and `error.message`

-- Using open-source libraries and referencing public documentation (BIPs, papers, blog posts, etc.) is encouraged — that is research, not plagiarism.
-- Submissions will be checked for similarity against other participants.
-If two or more submissions share substantially identical logic or structure beyond what would arise from following the spec, all involved submissions may be disqualified.
-- If you are unsure whether something counts as plagiarism, ask before submitting.